vincentto13/minimal-snake/README.md

 ## Mini C++ Snake
 This is a try to write minimal Snake game (best known from old cellphones) written in C++.
-The code still can be shrinked but as for now its:
+That is functional, and works in linux terminal The code still can be shrinked but as for now its:

 ```sh
 > wc snake.min.cpp